knowmatic hobby lab

 • 4 tiny AI models that run inside your app

-• Runs in the browser, no servers needed
+• Runs in the browser or locally in Node.js, no extra servers needed

 • Automatically picks the cheapest AI that can handle each prompt